Braves vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 43 hits with eight doubles, seven home runs, 15 walks and 21 RBI.
+- Vladimir Guerrero Jr. has 44 hits with nine doubles, seven home runs, 15 walks and 21 RBI.
 He's also stolen two bases.

 Guerrero Recent Games